opsdroid/opsdroid.github.io/README.md

 gem install bundler jekyll
 ```

-You will also need to add Webrick gem if you are using Ruby versions greater than (3.0.0) for starting local server.
+You will also need to add webrick gem if you are using Ruby version 3.0.0 or higher to start the local server.

 ```ruby
 gem install webrick